 You need to be at least 18 years old when you enlist in the Army, and you have to appear before the military board that selects candidates for flight school before turning 33 years old.
 If you are 33 or 34, it is possible to get a waiver.

 You must be a citizen of the United States.
-If you’re not a citizen, you can apply to become one as soon as you enlist, no matter how long you’ve lived in the U.S. Usually, you’d have to put in five years in the United States as a legal permanent resident to apply.
+If you’re not a citizen, you can apply to become one as soon as you enlist, no matter how long you’ve lived in the U.S. (Usually, you’d have to live for five years in the United States as a legal permanent resident to apply.)

 You can’t have vision worse than 20/50 in either eye.
 To remain on flight status after training, pilots can’t allow their vision to deteriorate beyond 20/400.
 You can’t be colorblind or have problems with depth perception, either.

 All physicals need to be done within 18 months before the selection board meets to weigh your qualifications for helicopter pilot school.